 CEO Beth Krauklis

-Updated 12 Aug 2021 - Locals LifeFilez and Rare Disease Data Trust are in the 2021-22 Project Health cohort at Nashville Entrepreneur Center, announced today here.-Ed.
+Updated: Beth Krauklis said in an Oct.
+7, 2021, update that the firm had raised $528K in its Seed-B raise, with goals now including completing its Seed-B at $1.5MM, and deploying LifeFileZ 2.5 by EOY 2021.
+12 Aug 2021 - Locals LifeFilez and Rare Disease Data Trust are in the 2021-22 Project Health cohort at Nashville Entrepreneur Center, announced today here.
+Our original July 22, 2020 story is below. -Ed.

 Startup LifeFileZ Inc. has raised roughly $1MM in Seed-A capital and is now raising a targeted $3MM in Seed-B.